Selling and buying investment properties is no small feat, especially if you have tenants onsite.

 If you have time on your hands, the path of least resistance is to simply wait until the lease expires.
-Your client should inform the tenant early on that their lease won’t be renewed so that they have plenty of time to make other arrangements.
+However, the landlord should inform the tenant early on that their lease won't be renewed so that they have plenty of time to make other arrangements.

 Option 2: Buy Out Your Tenant

-Your client may be able to get their tenant out early by offering to compensate them for the trouble of finding a new place.
-This option may help the tenant cover the cost of a first, last, and deposit on a new place, simplifying their transition.
-You might also research the cost of a move to determine how much money your client should offer your tenants.
+Landlords may be able to get their tenant out early by offering to compensate them for the trouble of finding a new home.
+This option may help the tenant cover the cost of a first, last, and a deposit on a new place, simplifying their transition.
+As an agent you might also research the price of a move to determine how much money your client should offer your tenants.

 Option 3: Make an Arrangement

 Many landlords make successful arrangements when selling a rental property.
-Look into transferring the tenant’s lease to the new owner of the property if it’s successfully sold.
-Make sure that all parties (the buyer and the tenant) are fully on board with the new arrangement to avoid issues down the road.
+Look into transferring the tenant's lease to the property's new owner if it's successfully sold.
+Ensure that all parties (the buyer and the tenant) are completely on board with the new arrangement to avoid issues down the road.
 This may include allowing the buyer to perform a tenant credit check or criminal background screening.

 In some cases, a tenant may be an ideal buyer.
 Consider a financing arrangement that lets the tenant invest their monthly rent into the purchase of the property.